- Successful completion of a BSN degree

 Students take a minimum of 6 credits outside of nursing, and many students earn a Certificate of Graduate Study in a related area.
 Examples of available graduate certificates include Applied Statistics, Gerontology, Health Communication, Public Health, and Women's and Gender Studies.

-Our graduates are productive nursing scientists and scholars committed to improving the health and nursing care of patients and communities as faculty in academic institutions and as researchers in agencies and clinical settings.
+Our graduates are productive nursing scientists and scholars committed to improving the health and nursing care of patients and communities.
+They serve as faculty in academic institutions as well as researchers in a variety of agencies, government or clinical settings.

 Please contact us!